 Table of Contents

-A huge factor for determining the correct shape and size of the pillow is your particular sleeping position and for people that sleep on their sides a medium to firm is often the best choice.
+A huge factor in determining the correct shape and size of the pillow is your particular sleeping position and for those who sleep on their sides, a medium to firm is often the best choice.
 The important detail as with any pillow is that your head and neck are in alignment with the spine.
-It is important that the pillow fills the space between the mattress surface and the neck starting at the ear and fill in snug to the top of the shoulder.
+The pillow must fill the space between the mattress surface and the neck starting at the ear and filling in snugly to the top of the shoulder.
 People who sleep on their sides often position their arms in front of them which puts stress and pressure on the rotator cuff something that can cause extreme shoulder pain.

-Buckwheat, down, feather, and even polyester fiber are common pillow stuffing’s.
-Molded or preformed pillows such as memory foam and latex are growing in popularity, this is likely due to claims of hypoallergenic qualities that include dust mite, mold and mildew resistance.
-There really isn’t a shortage of what you can find stuffed inside of a pillow casing or what it can be made of.
+Buckwheat, down, feather, and even polyester fiber are common pillow stuffings.
+Molded or preformed pillows such as memory foam and latex are growing in popularity, this is likely due to claims of hypoallergenic qualities that include dust mite, mold, and mildew resistance.
+There isn’t a shortage of what you can find stuffed inside of a pillow casing or what it can be made of.
 So which fill is the right one for a person who sleeps on their side?
 The truth is the answer can be subjective.
-Some say that a multiple pillow wardrobe may offer the best comfort depending on how you are feeling on a given day and we really agree with this idea.
+Some say that a multiple-pillow wardrobe may offer the best comfort depending on how you are feeling on a given day and ly agree with this idea.

-More cost does not automatically equate to a better pillow – in fact, people can purchase a pillow that will easily fall within the smallest budget.
+More cost does not automatically equate to a better pillow, people can purchase a pillow that will easily fall within the smallest budget.
 The most important shopping tip we can suggest is to try the pillow before you buy it.
-Mattress, furniture, and even department stores where mattresses and pillows are on display are great places to lay down and test rests a pillow.
+Mattress, furniture, and even department stores where mattresses and pillows are on display are great places to lay down and test the reason ts a pillow.
 Dr. Breus a well-known physician often seen on TV said in a recent article: “If you’re in a store and there’s the option to lie down, do that.”
-If that is not an option, he advises that you stand next to a wall in your sleeping position, places the pillow against the wall as though the wall were a vertical mattress, leans your head against it.
-The reason for this is to assure proper head and spinal alignment.
+If that is not an option, he advises that you stand next to a wall in your sleeping position the pillow against the wall as though the wall were a vertical mattresleanans your head against it.
+The reason for this is to ensure proper head and spinal alignment.

-Dead skin cells, fungus, mold, mildew growth, and even dust mites are half of an old pillow’s weight not to mention we rest our faces in these cranium supports systems for nearly 1/3 of our entire lives.
-Maybe it’s time to replace the old melon support?
-There are few things that contribute more to better health and a great start to the day, but a good night of quality sleep really does and that begins with the perfect pillow.
+Dead skin cells, fungus, mold, mildew growth, and even dust mites are half of an old pillow’s weight not to mention we rest our faces in these craniumsupports systems for nearly 1/3 of our entire lives.
+Maybe it’s time to replace the old melon supposed things contribute more to better health and a great start to the day, but a good night of quality sly does and that begins with the perfect pillow.